 Chatham-Kent Economic Development is working with Federal, Provincial, and industry partners to develop a sustainable growth plan with ideal infrastructure planned upfront to meet the needs of the future.

-Sport & Commercial Fishing Industry
+Sport and Commercial Fishing Industry

-Here in Chatham-Kent, we have an amazing sport fishing sector, but we also have a huge commercial fishing sector.
+Here in Chatham-Kent, we have an amazing sports fishing sector, but we also have a huge commercial fishing sector.
 Wheatley is the largest freshwater commercial fishing port in the world.
 The head office of the Ontario Commercial Fisheries' Association (OCFA) is located in Blenheim, representing an industry that has been a part of our history, culture and economy for a very long time.
 The OCFA interacts with many government and non-government organizations with the purpose of ensuring resource sustainability and sound fisheries science are the keys to the long-term success of the commercial fishing industry in Ontario.

 Over 80% of commercial fishing in Ontario occurs in Lake Erie, which is the warmest and most productive of the Great Lakes.
 Perch, yellow pickerel (walleye) and whitefish account for the majority of the fish caught and represent 84% of the commercial fish landings.